A guide to Tauberian theorems for arithmetic applications

-We aim to prove that \beq \int_0^\infty K_\lam (t-\xi) J(t)dt = \int_0^\infty K_\lam (\xi-t) J(t)dt \eeq is a well-defined convergent integral for each $\xi$, and to compute the limit as $\xi \maps \infty$.
-It is marginally more convenient to work with the second expression (which is equivalent to the first expression since $K_\lam$ is an even function).
-This will use the full strength of the hypotheses of Theorem \ref{thm_Delange}; the hypothesis on $F(s)$ is sequestered within Lemma \ref{lemma_h_convergence} below.
-The method of proof for Proposition \ref{prop_JK_integral} is the same for any allowable approximation of the identity $K_\lam$, but for notational convenience we will pick one with $k^\lam = \Fscr^{-1}(K_\lam)$ supported in $[-2\lam,2\lam]$ (such as the Fej\'{e}r kernel, or any choice from Lemma \ref{lemma_allowable_approx_id} with $\del_0=1$).
+Let $K_\lam$ be an allowable approximation to the identity, as defined in (\ref{allowable_dfn}).
+In the proof of Proposition \ref{prop_JK_integral} (I), it is marginally more convenient to work with the second expression (which we recall is equivalent to the first expression since $K_\lam$ is an even function).
+The method of proof is the same for any allowable approximation of the identity $K_\lam$, but for notational convenience we suppose $k(x)=\Fscr^{-1}(K)(x)$ is supported in $[-2,2]$ so that